agude/agude.github.io/_drafts/2023-01-30-ai_art_artists_and_cameras.md

 [switrs]: {% post_url 2020-11-24-switrs_sqlite_hosted_dataset %}

-The open-source release of [Stable Diffusion][sd] has sparked an explosion of progress in AI-generated art.
+The open-source release of [Stable Diffusion][sd] has sparked an explosion of progress in [AI-generated art][ai_art].
 It is in its infancy, but I can already tell this new artistic tool is going to revolutionize visual art creation.
 But not everyone views AI art generation in a positive light.
 Many artists feel that [AI art stole their work][stolen][^stolen_quote] and have [organized